Troplo/BetterCompass/proxy/README.md

 ## Other information

-- The `CompassAPIKey` header is used for Compass' GraphQL server (currently only used for Compass Discussions), it is not required for authentication on the REST API, Cookie-based authentication is used instead.
+- The `CompassAPIKey` header is used for Compass' GraphQL server currently only used for Compass Discussions on Compass' API, however, it can be used for authentication on BetterCompass' APIs such as GET /api/v1/user
+- Cookie authentication can bypass the requirement for the `CompassAPIKey` header, however it is sent in all requests as a fallback.